Sage-Bionetworks/rocc-angular/.github/CONTRIBUTING.md

 release.
 Releases are created with the npm package [release-it].

 1. [Identify whether the release is a major, minor or patch release.]
+2. Manually update the package version in these files
+   - [README.md]
+   - [projects/rocc-client/package.json]
-1. Obtain a [personal access token] (release-it only needs "repo" access; no "admin" or other scopes).
+3. Obtain a [personal access token] (release-it only needs "repo" access; no "admin" or other scopes).
-2. Make sure the token is [available as an environment variable].
+4. Make sure the token is [available as an environment variable].
-3. Preview the release information using one of the commands listed below.
+5. Preview the release information using one of the commands listed below.
 These commands will not modify any local or remote files.
     - `npm run release -- major --ci --dry-run`
     - `npm run release -- minor --ci --dry-run`
     - `npm run release -- patch --ci --dry-run`
-4. Create the release using one of the commands listed below.
+6. Create the release using one of the commands listed below.
     - `npm run release -- major --ci`
     - `npm run release -- minor --ci`
     - `npm run release -- patch --ci`
-5. Check that the release has been successfully created on GitHub along with any release artifacts that may have been created (GitHub Pages, Docker image pushed to Docker registry, Python package published to PyPi, etc.).
+7. Check that the release has been successfully created on GitHub along with any release artifacts that may have been created (GitHub Pages, Docker image pushed to Docker registry, Python package published to PyPi, etc.).